gideonshaked/eecs398-final-project-power-outages/index.md

 #### Quantitative Features (9)

 These features are continuous or count-based.
-Missing values were imputed using the mean, and values were standardized using `StandardScaler`.
+Values were standardized using `StandardScaler`.

 - `year`
 - `month`